sebalaini/Second_Project_Treehouse.com/README.md

 # Second_Project_Treehouse.com

-The second project at Treehouse.com, in this project i have to create a web page from cero based on a mockup
+The second project at Treehouse.com, in this project i have to create a web page from a mockup